 Accept that your roles may change.
 In midlife, either or both of you may switch to part-time work, go back to school, or decide to make lifestyle adjustments due to health concerns.

 Allow for separate interests and activities.
 In later life, one of you may develop interests the other doesn’t share or a health condition that may rule out certain activities.
-Explore different options in order to meet both your needs.
+Explore different options in order to meet both of your needs.
 If you need more time for your own activities, talk about this with your partner.
 Then make plans for both individual and shared activities.

 We go through many changes throughout our lives.
 The best way to handle these is to keep relationships strong enough that they can survive—and even thrive on—the challenges of a new stage of life.